 This is unusual, as the normal sanction for breach of the terms of an injunction is contempt of court proceedings in the civil court that ordered the original injunction.

-A person who makes indecent, offensive or threatening calls to another, via the telephone system network, is guilty of an offence under s43 of the Telecommunications Act 1984 and s92 of the Criminal Justice and Public Order Act 1994.
+A person who makes indecent, grossly offensive, obscene or threatening calls to another, via the telephone system network, is guilty of an offence under section 127 of the Communications Act 2003.

 In some cases (e.g. where the malicious calls are one element of a wider charge, such as breach of an injunction, where there have been threats to kill etc.) the defendant could be held in contempt of court or charged with grievous bodily harm or actual bodily harm under the Offences Against the Person Act.

 It is also an offence to send an indecent, offensive or threatening letter or other form of electronic communication to another person in the terms of:

 There is separate legislation dealing with hoax calls which we discuss in oursection.